Protein:

 Toast the chilis and garlic

-In a heavy bottomed pan, or your Dutch oven, toast the dried chilis and garlic over medium-high heat.
+In a heavy bottomed pan, or your Dutch oven, toast the dried chiles and garlic over medium-high heat.
 You want to toast until they are pliable and fragrant, but do not allow them to burn.
-This helps the chilis release more of their fantastic flavor.
+This helps the peppers release more of their fantastic flavor.

-After about 30 minutes, remove the chilis from the hot water and remove as many of the seeds and stems as possible.
-Place the rehydrated chili peppers in the food processor along with about ½ cup of the water the chilis soaked in.
+After about 30 minutes, remove the peppers from the hot water and remove as many of the seeds and stems as possible.
+Place the rehydrated chile peppers in the food processor along with about ½ cup of the water the chiles soaked in.
 Reserve the rest of the water.

-Blend until smooth, scraping the sides as needed to ensure the chilis are chopped as small as possible.
+Blend until smooth, scraping the sides of the bowl as needed to ensure the chiles are chopped as small as possible.
 Next, add in the tomatoes, spices, seasonings (except for the bay leaves), and vinegar.
 Process until well blended.

 Making birria on your grill or smoker